 A flame photometer is a scientific instrument which is based on flame testing.
+But how is it used in the real world for testing and measuring?

 Experts generally use it to measure the concentration of ionic species in aqueous solutions.
 In layman’s terms – identifying chemicals in water-based solutions.